tasawar-hussain/tasawar-hussain/README.md

 # 💫 About Me: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[![](https://visitcount.itsvg.in/api?id=tasawar-hussain&icon=9&color=2)](https://visitcount.itsvg.in)<br>
-🔭 I’m currently working on ReactJS<br>🌱 I’m currently getting more comfortable with Python<br>👯 I’m looking to collaborate on Javscript<br>💬 Ask me about ReactJS, Python, Ruby on Rails and Mathametics<br>⚡ Favourite Quote: Its better to be excellent and be the victim of jealousy than to be ordinary and be the subject to sympathy.
+🔭 I’m currently working on ReactJS<br>🌱 I’m currently getting more comfortable with Python<br>👯 I’m looking to collaborate on Javscript<br>💬 Ask me about ReactJS, Python, Ruby on Rails and Mathametics<br>⚡ Favourite Quote: Its better to be excellent and be the victim of jealousy than to be ordinary and be subject to sympathy.

 <table align="center">
  <th> <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px" height="30px"/> Connect with me  :</th>